robin00007/Elastic_search/README.md

 # ElasticSearch with Trie Data Structure

 ## Overview

 This project implements ElasticSearch features using the Trie data structure, providing efficient and fast searching capabilities on large datasets.
-The Trie data structure is leveraged for optimal search performance, and the project is built with React.js and styled with React Advanced UI and Tailwind CSS.
+The Trie data structure is leveraged for optimal search performance, and the project is built with React.js.

 ## Features